Investors buying commodity exchange-traded funds naturally focus on the prices of the ETFs/ETPs underlying commodities.

 The third component of a commodity futures investor's return—collateral yield—arises because investors in commodity futures must set aside collateral.
 This collateral generates interest income, which is then reflected in the futures price.
 Only total return indexes include this source of return.

 Of the 3 sources of excess return to a commodity futures investor, changes in spot prices and the roll yield are the most important.
 The relative importance of the components can change over time, too.

 In the 1970s, investors in commodities earned money from rising spot prices and also from positive roll yields, as many commodity contracts remained in backwardation.
 But in the 2000s, commodity markets traded in contango for much of the time, meaning investors' gains from rising spot prices were offset to some extent by negative roll yields.

-In sum, it's advisable for potential commodity investors to understand all three sources of yield and to recognize that only total return commodity indices include all three, while excess return indices only include the return from the change in spot and the yield from rolling futures contracts.
-Check your fund's prospectus for more information on the type of index it tracks – it’ll be clear from the stated investment objective.
+In sum, it's advisable for potential commodity investors to understand all 3 sources of yield and to recognize that only total return commodity indices include all 3, while excess return indices only include the return from the change in spot and the yield from rolling futures contracts.
+Check your fund's prospectus for information on the type of index it tracks.